Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 Everything else is velcro, making it easy to get anything, any time.
 You never have to deal with catches and latches to get your gear; just velcro.

-The strap on top is small.
-It's intended for lifting the bag from place to place.
+There is also an extremely useful small strap on top for lifting the bag from place to place.

 With smaller lenses, it's easy to overstuff them on top of each other vertically.